-Animals with dander can lead to allergy symptoms of the nose, eyes, respiratory tract and skin.
-Cat and Dog allergy are two of the most common allergies, but individuals can be allergic to any animal with dander including horses, rabbits, guinea pigs, hamsters gerbils and birds.
+Animals with dander can lead to allergy symptoms of the nose, eyes, respiratory tract, and skin.
+Cat and Dog allergies are two of the most common allergies, but individuals can be allergic to any animal with dander, including horses, rabbits, guinea pigs, hamsters gerbils, and birds.

 Dust mites are a common cause of nasal congestion and can be a trigger for asthma.
 Dust mites thrive in higher humidity.
 They also require human skin flakes to survive.

 The symptoms due to dust mites become more noticeable when a person is indoors.
 Mold can be a cause of both seasonal and year-round allergies, depending on which mold spore a patient is allergic to.
 There are both indoor and outdoor molds.

 Seasonal and indoor allergies can present with a variety of symptoms.

 Knowing when one is experiencing symptoms will help determine which allergens are leading to one’s symptoms.

 Hay fever and indoor allergies are diagnosed based on your symptoms, your physical examination, and allergy testing.

 Allergy testing may be done via skin prick testing, intradermal testing or laboratory (ImmunoCAP) testing.
 Skin prick and intradermal testing is performed in the office for the most common indoor and outdoor allergens.

 You must be off all antihistamines and H2 Blockers (stomach acid reducers) for at least 3 days prior to any skin testing.